Permissions Policy HTTP Header: Configuration and Examples

 Checking Permissions-Policy

-The easiest and fastest way to check for this header is by using a tool known as Curl.
-Simply open up a new terminal on your system, and run the following:
+The easiest and fastest way to check for this header is by using our free scanner, just do the following:

 The Permissions-Policy directives are specified within the HTTP header, and they can be configured to set permission policies for a range of features and functions.
 Some common directives include: